 </Location>

-Save the file and restart the httpd service.
-The compression code will compress all the files except the .gif, .jpe, .jpeg and .png files.
+This compression code will compress all the files except the .gif, .jpe, .jpeg and .png files before sending them to the browser.
 To test the compression, use the tool

 http://www.whatsmyip.org/mod_gzip_test/